Shtian/chromascope/README.md

   $ npx chromascope diff <url>

 Options:
-  -v, --verbose                Show more output
+  -e, --element <selector>     Diff only the element with the given selector -f, --full-page              Take a full page screenshot -v, --verbose                Show more output
   -s, --save-diff              Save generated diff as png -t, --threshold <threshold>  Set the threshold for the diff (default: 0.1)